ThinkEQ/assembly-solutions-ltd/src/pages/news/stephen-achieves-10-years-service.md

         Since joining our Bolton family business back in June 2014, Stephen has become a super skilled cable assembly production operator.

-        His quality of soldering and attention to detail has earned him extensive credibility throughout the company - so I’ll not talk about that one time when he picked up the wrong end of the soldering iron!
+        His quality of soldering and attention to detail has earned him extensive credibility throughout the company - so we'll not talk about that one time when he picked up the wrong end of the soldering iron!
 Ouch!

         This morning we gave an empowering presentation and surprised Stephen to a £250 Amazon voucher, box of Kopparberg, and a card signed by everyone.